 Services for individuals who are visually impaired

-Large Print Books: Thousands of easy-on-the-eyes books are located in the Fiction & Media Department on the 3rd floor.
-Find a list of our new large print books here
+Large Print Books: New large print books are available in our lobby, and thousands more are located in the Fiction & Media Department on the 3rd floor.

 Audiobooks: A wide variety of audiobooks are housed in the Fiction & Media Department on the 3rd floor.
 We carry compact disc and Playaway audio versions of popular fiction and nonfiction books.
 You can also check out downloadable eAudiobooks with your library card.